 Our diverse student body includes people of all abilities and disabilities.
-We have accommodations in place to help you through your academic courses and extracurricular activities.
+We have accommodations in place to help you through your academic courses and time at Duquesne University.

 Receiving Appropriate Reasonable Accommodations

-- Students with disabilities who desire special student services must present evaluations (psycho educational or psychological) that are no more than three years old
+- Students with psychological disabilities who desire special services must present a full psychological evaluation (from a psychologist or psychiatrist) that are no more than three years old.

-- Students who need to be evaluated, please see our Psychological Assessment Referrals
+- Students who need to be evaluated in the Pittsburgh area, please see our Psychological Assessment Referrals.

-- Students with other disabilities must submit written documentation of their disability from their physician or psychologist
+- Students with physical disabilities must submit written documentation of their disability from their physician.

 Statement of Non-Discrimination